MichaelFraser99/serverless-discord-bot/README.md

 - an AWS account

 ## Getting Started
-1. Clone the repo
+1. Clone the repo - I would recommend making your repository private to avoid accidentally committing any secrets for the world to see
+2. Run `git remote add upstream git@github.com:MichaelFraser99/serverless-discord-bot.git` to add the upstream remote and ensure you can pull in updates
-2. Run `go mod tidy` to download the dependencies
+3. Run `go mod tidy` to download the dependencies
-3. Configure your bot (see below)
+4. Configure your bot (see below)
-4. Run `make build` to build the binary
+5. Run `make build` to build the binary
-5. Deploy the binary to AWS lambda (see deployment section below)
+6. Deploy the binary to AWS lambda (see deployment section below)

 ## Configuring the bot
 This project contains a basic configuration struct which is passed into the handler during the lambda init phase.
 This struct contains the following fields: